elliot-nelson/js13k-2023-harold-is-heavy/README.md

 ## PLAY THE GAME!

- - Play the final version submitted to game jam at: https://js13kgames.com/entries/moth
+ - Play the version submitted to game jam at: https://js13kgames.com/entries/harold-is-heavy
- - The most recent version is available at: https://moth.7tonshark.com
+ - The most recent version is available at: https://harold-is-heavy.7tonshark.com

 (See changelog before for more information on changes, bug fixes, etc.)